 MIH protocol protection

-Note to editor: Modify section 9.2.2 (defined in IEEE 802.21a) as follows:

 Key establishment through an MIH service access authentication

+Modify clause 9.2.2 (defined in IEEE 802.21a) as follows:

 Key derivation and key hierarchy

 Upon a successful MIH service access authentication, the authenticator (i.e., PoS) obtains a master session key (MSK) or a re-authentication master session key (rMSK).
-Alternatively, via an optimized pull key distribution process, a Target PoS can obtain a 64-octet MIRK (Media-Independent Root Key) from a Serving PoS (see clause 9.2.2.2).
+Alternatively, via an optimized pull key distribution process, a Target PoS can obtain a 64-octet MIRK (Media-Independent Root Key) from a Originating PoS (see clause 9.2.2.2).
 The MIRK and the MIHF identifier of the MN that holds the MIRK are used as the symmetric key credentials for a symmetric key based method (e.g., EAP-GPSK) to perform MIH service access authentication between the MN and the target PoS without necessarily communicating with the authentication server located in the MN’s home network.

 There are two options to generate an MIRK.
-In the first option (i.e., EAP-based MIRK), an MIRK is derived from a master session key (MSK) or re-authentication MSK (rMSK) established between the MN and the Serving PoS via MIH service access authentication using EAP.
-In the second option (i.e., non-EAP-based MIRK), an MIRK is generated by the Serving PoS independently of the MIH SA established between the MN and Serving PoS and distributed to the MN as well as the Target PoS.
+In the first option (i.e., EAP-based MIRK), an MIRK is derived from a master session key (MSK) or re-authentication MSK (rMSK) established between the MN and the Originating PoS via MIH service access authentication using EAP.
+In the second option (i.e., non-EAP-based MIRK), an MIRK is generated by the Originating PoS independently of the MIH SA established between the MN and Originating PoS and distributed to the MN as well as the Target PoS.
 The first option is described in 9.2.2.2.
 The second option is described in 11.7.1.

 Derivation of media independent session keys (MISKs)